 Fate caught up in 1935 when Hachiko was reunited with his master, albeit not in the station where they last parted.

 In that decade of waiting with dogged devotion, Hachiko became a familiar fixture at the station, recognized by commuters.
 After his story was published by one of the professor’s students, he became known all over Japan and was affectionately called chu-ken Hachiko (faithful dog Hachiko).
 In 1934, a statue was erected by the station’s entrance in his honor.
-Fittingly, it is now a popular rendezvous place.
-I wonder if the statue inspires people to wait patiently for their tardy dates!
+Fittingly, the place had become a popular rendezvous place.
+I wondered if the statue inspired people to wait patiently for their tardy dates!

 Was Hachiko merely a creature of habit?
 Or perhaps he was a proverbial Pavlovian dog who came back for the treats offered by commuters.
 Though he was given away to relatives, he would repeatedly run back to the professor’s old house as well.
 Most likely, no one fed him there.
 The man-and-best-friend duo was only together 17 months, yet the dog’s devotion outlasted their time together tenfold – it spanned the dog’s lifetime!
-If that ain’t the epitome of loyalty, then I don’t know what is.
+That was the epitome of loyalty.
 It could have only been a loyalty born out of a loving relationship and a deep faith that his master would eventually show.

 Saigo Takamori: No Exit